-- (1) The name or address has changed; - (2) This is the first filing of the PTE; - (3) This is an inactive PTE (in Maryland and elsewhere); - (4) This is the final return of a PTE that has dissolved, liquidated or withdrawn from Maryland; - (5) This tax year's beginning or ending dates are different from last year's because of an acquisition or consolidation.
-Do not check the box for inactive or final if the PTE is inactive in Maryland but active elsewhere: or, - (6) The 510C has been filed.
+- (1) The name or address has changed; - (2) This is the first filing of the Electing PTE; - (3) This is an inactive Electing PTE (in Maryland and elsewhere); - (4) This is the final return of a Electing PTE that has dissolved, liquidated or withdrawn from Maryland, or - (5) This tax year's beginning or ending dates are different from last year's because of an acquisition or consolidation.
+Do not check the box for inactive or final if the Electing PTE is inactive in Maryland but active elsewhere.

-8 AMENDED RETURNS
+AMENDED RETURNS

-To correct an error in a previously filed return, complete and submit a revised Form 510.
+To correct an error in a previously filed return, complete and submit a revised Form 511.
 Check the "AMENDED RETURN" box and draw a line through the barcode on the return.
-A separate page should be attached containing a detailed explanation of the changes being made, and if the federal return has been amended, a copy of the federal amended form must be attached to Form 510.
-If additional tax was paid with the original return, include the amount paid on line 16b of Form 510.
-The PTE must give a revised statement to the members advising them of the amendment.
+A separate page should be attached containing a detailed explanation of the changes being made, and if the federal return has been amended, a copy of the federal amended form must be attached to Form 511.
+If additional tax was paid with the original return, include the amount paid on line 13d of Form 511.
+The Electing PTE must give a revised statement to the members advising them of the amendment.
 Members may also be required to file amended income tax returns.